andrico1234/personal-blog/content/blog/008-conclusion-the-dilemmas-you'll-face-when-creating-a-web-component-library.md

 ---
 title: "Wrapping up: what's next for your UI library?"
 date: "2021-08-28T19:20:00.000Z"
-description: "Hello world"
+description: "So you've created your UI library and shared it with the big wide world.
+What's next?
+This article wraps up our journey and offers some tips on where to go from here.
+I hope you've enjoyed the ride!"
 featured: images/seo-test.jpeg
 ---

 > This article wraps up the "The dilemmas you'll face when creating a web component library" article series.
-If this happens to be the first article you've encountered, I'd recommend [starting at the introduction](/000-the-dilemmas-you'll-face-when-creating-a-web-component-library).
+If you haven't read the rest of the series, I'd recommend [starting at the introduction](/000-the-dilemmas-you'll-face-when-creating-a-web-component-library).

 As your UI library grows, you'll find yourself up against new dilemmas and problems specific to your library.
 If you used this article series to help create your UI library, then please reach out to me on [Twitter](https://twitter.com/AndricoKaroulla?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) with a link to your repo and I'll add it to the showcase in the article's GitHub repo.